 - Use email nurture campaigns to ensure readers continue to see blogs and other content that might interest them.
 Because you’re using your blog not only to attract and educate your audience, but to collect their contact information as well, you’re also creating a robust email list with which you can nurture these new leads.
 Nurture campaigns help you build trust and develop relationships with your leads until they are ready to become clients.
 If a lead has filled out a form to download your Alzheimer’s Caregiver Tip Sheet, for example, she should also receive any other content you’ve created that relates to caring for Alzheimer’s disease.
 You might also shoot her an email when your agency sponsors the next Alzheimer’s Association walk.
 This consistent, relevant contact provides your leads with information that is valuable to them while keeping your agency top of mind throughout their buyer’s journey.

 Home care marketing is becoming more and more competitive by the day, and generating new leads needs to be a top priority for your agency moving forward.
 A relevant, well-written, and regularly updated blog can be a powerful lead magnet for your agency, and the home care marketing experts at corecubed can help you generate compelling content that can attract and convert home health care leads, allowing you to do what you do best – care for your clients.
-Contact our team today to learn more about our blogging services and how to market home care services using SEO.
+Contact our team today to learn more about our home care blog services and how to market home care services using SEO.